 Poets Laureate

 The City of Ottawa’s Poet Laureate program is designed to promote the literary arts in Ottawa and to advance Ottawa’s unique voice in the world.
-Poets laureate serve a two-year term beginning in April, National Poetry Month.
-City Council will be hosting a ceremony recognizing the new laureates on April 28th.
+Poets laureate serve a two-year term beginning in September.

 ABOUT THE CITY OF OTTAWA’S POET LAUREATE PROGRAM